01-mu/back-directory/docs/development.md

 We avoid heavy logic in zsh because the original pure-zsh version was slow and unreliable under frequent directory changes and in multi-shell use.
-The Rust core centralizes state management, enforces the `1..99` constraint, and keeps per-session cursor/cancel state while sharing history across shells.
-History is shared, but each shell keeps its own cursor so `bd` moves by directory-change events rather than lines of history.
+The Rust core centralizes state management, enforces the `1..99` constraint, and keeps per-session cursor/cancel state.
+Each session has its own history and cursor, so `bd` moves by directory-change events rather than lines of history.
 The wrapper stays minimal to avoid conflicts with other shell hooks like auto-`ls`.

 ## Development / CI